 - Ping An Insurance Group on its acquisition of the Mayborn Group from 3i

-- Industrial and Commercial Bank of China (Asia) in relation to its HK$2.2 billion acquisition of Fortis Bank Asia HK
+- Industrial and Commercial Bank of China (Asia) in relation to its acquisition of Fortis Bank Asia HK

-- Shaw Holdings on its disposal of Shaw Brothers (Hong Kong) and its shareholding in Television Broadcast, the leading free-to-air broadcaster in Hong Kong, to a consortium including Dr. Charles Chan Kwok Keung, Madam Cher Wang (co-founder of HTC Corp and Via Technologies) and Providence Equity Partners
+- Shaw Holdings on its disposal of its controlling interest in TVB, the leading free-to-air broadcaster in Hong Kong, to a consortium including Providence Equity Partners, Dr. Charles Chan and Madam Cher Wang (co-founder of HTC Corp and Via Technologies)

-- SAIF Partners, Hony Capital and IDGVC Partners on the HK$2.7 billion management buyout and mandatory takeover offer for Digital China, a PRC-based IT products distributor listed in Hong Kong.
+- SAIF partners, Hony Capital and IDG on their consortium management buyout and mandatory takeover offer for Digital China.